Loading...

 .

-If you don't have access to a K8s cluster, please follow this to set one up.
+If you don't have access to a K8s cluster, please follow to set one up.

 Now we need to deploy some sample policies